Introduction

 Expedited Tenure Review Process

-- In coordination with the Dean’s office, the newly hired faculty member assembles an abbreviated file in APWS that includes their CV, personal statement (or the statement of research, teaching, and service that was submitted as part of their application) and teaching reviews and other evidence of teaching effectiveness from their prior position.
+- In coordination with the Dean’s office, the newly hired faculty member assembles an abbreviated file that includes their CV, personal statement (or the statement of research, teaching, and service that was submitted as part of their application) and evidence of teaching effectiveness from their prior position, such as teaching reviews.
 The candidate can also add any other materials they deem relevant to the review.

 - After the letters of reference are added to the file, the department chair releases the file to the DPC and it advances through the standard review process.